sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/03_classification.md

 *This page has been edited since the original workshop event.*

 *This updated version no longer includes Planet NICFI imagery, and instead includes Google Embeddings.*

+*It also assumes the use of uploaded CEO data for training and testing the classifier.*

 # Classification with Random Forest in GEE